Pupils' Emotional Well-being

 Pupils placed on the ‘Pupil Support’ system are tracked throughout the academic year.
 Each term a teacher from the Pupil Well-being Team meets with the individual child to discuss their personal progress and emotional well-being.
 Such monitoring and evaluation provides quality assurance and ensures the effectiveness of the programme, as well as the well-being of the pupils identified.

 The ‘Pupil Support’ system works collaboratively with parents/carers.
-Throughout the school year parents/carers are regularly informed of pupil progress and asked on a weekly basis to contribute.
+Throughout the school year parents/carers are regularly informed of pupil progress as we work in partnership to ensure the best provision for the children in our school community.